Uno Vallman

 Uno Vallman (Norrala, 24 March 1913 – Stockholm, 5 September 2004) was a Swedish painter.

 Vallman studied at the Royal Institute of Art in Stockholm and developed a colourful naivist style of painting under the influence of Isaac Grünewald and Sven Erixson.
 His breakthrough came with the Ung konst ("Young art") exhibition in Stockholm in 1947.
 He later learned to know the Danish artist Asger Jorn, whose influence made Vallman develop a more abstract style.
 Uno Vallman was one of the original members of the avantgarde movement called COBRA which included artists like Karel Appel and Corneille.
-He was introduced to this group of artists by one of his friends and co-founder of the CoBra Art movement Asger Jorn from Denmark (1914-1973).
+He was introduced to this group of artists by one of his friends and co-founder of the CoBra Art movement Asger Jorn from Denmark (1914–1973).
 Uno Vallman travelled a lot for studies to for example Italy, Spain, North Africa, China, Rumania, Mexico, Russia and the USA.
-Uno Vallman lived in Paris for several years from 1940–1960.
+Uno Vallman lived in Paris for several years from 1940 to 1960.
 During these years he got acquainted with none other than Marc Chagall.
 Marc Chagall on his behalf was in contact with the artist Miro.
 He learned a lot of them.
 Chagall and Vallman had an exhibition in 1952 in the USA Vallman became known as one of the 'Men of 1947' and was one of a group of artists responsible for moving art forwards into a modern age in Scandinavia.
 The 'Men of 1947' was a group of artists who had an exhibition together during 1947 During the 1960s Vallman was described as the "Picasso of the North" by French art critics.
 Uno Valmann's art was not only art but was considered a way of living called 'Valmanismen'.
 In 1968 Uno Vallman was invited to represent Scandinavia together with August Strindberg and Edvard Munch for a modern art exhibition in Mexico City as part of the Olympics.